Clare Bates: 2008–2026

 Despite starting as enemies, Clare becomes friends with her colleague, Chelsea Fox (Tiana Benjamin) and they regularly go out together, looking for wealthy men.
 When Chelsea starts using drugs, her behaviour becomes erratic and she steals £100 from Tanya.
 Sensing an opportunity to make money, Clare also steals £100 and blames the theft on Chelsea, who is fired from her job.
 Subsequently, Clare and Chelsea's friendship ends.

 Revealing a more vulnerable side, Clare becomes morose and upset on the anniversary of her mother's death, telling Dot that she feels alone and can only rely upon herself.
 The following month, she is devastated when Nigel fails to visit.
 She breaks down in tears, telling Bradley that she and Nigel had grown apart as she had aged.
 Later, she tells Garry Hobbs (Ricky Groves) that Nigel was unsupportive when she slept with a boy at school and got a reputation for being promiscuous, simply putting her on the contraceptive pill.
 Bradley's support helps Clare realise she has to change and vows to put her gold digging behind her but Bradley finds her diary that shows her plan to take his money.
 He subsequently turns against her so Clare throws a party at Dot's house, inviting random people who trash the place.
 Dot, realising Clare is depressed, tries to get her to seek counsel from God.
 Clare reacts with fury, but following advice from Lucas Johnson (Don Gilet), she tries to make amends with Dot and even attempts to pray but Bradley is not convinced and insists Clare leave Walford.
 Clare does, leaving behind a goodbye letter for Dot and stealing £200 from Bradley, leaving in a black taxi on 7 August 2008.

-When Nigel returns to Walford in December 2024, he reveals he has lost contact with Clare.
+When Nigel returns to Walford in December 2024, he reveals he has been diagnosed with early onset dementia, and has lost contact with Clare.
+When Sam Mitchell (Kim Medcalf) returns in December 2025, she takes advantage of Nigel's condition by pretending to be Clare to defraud him of his money.
+Sam's deception is swiftly uncovered by Phil Mitchell (Steve McFadden) and Julie, who punches Sam in the face.
+When Nigel is moved into a care home as his condition worsens, Julie calls Clare, who arrives to visit Nigel.
+It is revealed Clare became estranged from Nigel after she pawned Debbie's wedding ring.
+Clare is upset by Nigel's deteriorating condition, and leaves when he hits her in a moment of confusion.
+Nigel dies from pneumonia in April 2026, and Clare returns with Josh for his funeral the following month.
+Clare helps Julie write her eulogy, and after laying Nigel to rest, she leaves again.